bitr0nxsec/security-writeups/README.md

 - General Pentesting Notes

 ---
 > **Note on Documentation:** I perform all manual testing, bug discovery, and risk analysis myself.
-Because I am 18 and still learning how to format industry-standard, formal security reports, I currently use an LLM to help structure my raw technical notes into clean markdown.
-As my technical writing skills grow, I will transition to fully self-authored documentation.
+Because I am still learning how to format industry standard, formal security reports, I currently use an AI to help structure my raw technical notes into clean markdown.
+As my technical writing skills grow, I will transition to fully self authored documentation.

 ---

 > All testing was performed ethically and with permission where applicable.
+---